Who is Joe Kennedy? Meet the Democrat Responding to Trump's 2018 State of the Union

-Massachusetts Rep. Joe Kennedy III, the grandson of former Attorney General and U.S. Sen. Robert F. Kennedy, will deliver the official Democratic response to President Donald Trump on Tuesday.

-Democratic leaders in Congress picked Kennedy, currently serving his third term, because they believe he and his record stand in contrast to President Trump.
+Democratic leaders in Congress picked Kennedy, currently serving his third term in Massachusetts’s 4th congressional district, because they believe he and his record stand in contrast to President Trump.
+Kennedy is the grandson of former Attorney General and U.S. Sen. Robert F. Kennedy.

 “While President Trump has consistently broken his promises to the middle class, Congressman Kennedy profoundly understands the challenges facing hard-working men and women across the country,” House Minority Leader Nancy Pelosi said in a statement.

-For those less politically inclined, porn star Stormy Daniels, who allegedly had a relationship with Trump in 2006, is booked to appear on Jimmy Kimmel Live! after the State of the Union.
+For those less politically inclined, porn star Stormy Daniels, who allegedly had a relationship with Trump in 2006, is booked to appear on Jimmy Kimmel Live! after Trump’s State of the Union.

-While the president’s speech is among the most anticipated of the year, typically, the response is not.
+While Trump’s speech is among the most anticipated of the year, typically, the Democratic response Kennedy has been selected to give is not.
 But the moment in the spotlight does raise the profile of lawmakers, particularly those who have their eyes on higher office.

-Here’s what to know about Kennedy ahead of the Tuesday night speech.
+Here’s what to know about Kennedy ahead of Trump’s State of the Union address Tuesday night.

 Who is Joe Kennedy III?

-The 37-year-old progressive is a member of one the most well-known American dynasties, but he keeps a pretty low profile.
+Kennedy, a 37-year-old progressive, is a member of one the most well-known American dynasties, but he keeps a pretty low profile.
 He also garnered a bit of national attention during the healthcare debate in 2017, after speeches he delivered denouncing Republican efforts to repeal the Affordable Care Act went viral on Facebook.

 A graduate of both Stanford and Harvard, Kennedy served as an assistant district attorney in Massachusetts before serving in Congress.
 He also served with the Peace Corps in the Dominican Republican from 2004 and 2006.
 In 2016, Kennedy told U.S. News and World Report that he carries the experiences he had in the Peace Corps with him to this day: “To me, that’s what the Peace Corps is all about – the impact that simple acts of service can have across borders, generations and time,” he said in an interview.
 “It’s a lesson I carry with me every day.”